How can we help?

 The cost varies based on which therapist you book with and the length of your session.
 You will be given all the information you need about fees at the time of your initial enquiry with your chosen therapist.

 How can I book and pay?

-Alternatively, you can book your sessions contacting us by phone or email.
+You can book your sessions by contacting us by phone or email.
 Contact details are available at the foot of this page.
-You would then be required to pay for the session(s) at least 24hrs prior to the appointment, either by bank transfer.
+You would then be required to pay for your session(s) at least 24hrs prior to the appointment by bank transfer.
 Bank details will be given at the time of booking.

 When do I pay?

 All sessions need to be paid for in advance, at least 24hrs before your appointment.